jakubDoka/TWS-plugin/README.md

 Plugin also implements a unit factory witch aleuts players to units from resources from loadout.
 Then there is also command for building cores for resources.

 Plugin will create a default config and save file.
-In a config ,you can set up witch units can be built, how mutch will they cost and speed of building.
+In a config ,you can set up which units can be built, how mutch will they cost and speed of building.
 Save saves the loadout and factory progress.

 ### Building a Jar